Best Crib Mattress Based on Science

 From Bedding: Relevance for Sudden Infant Death Syndrome

 The fact is, the AAP Safe Sleep Task Force was forced to take a position in 2016.
-How do I know?
-We were the ones that pushed the issue.
+The Andreae sisters are the ones that pushed the issue.
 The task force was given four peer-reviewed published studies proving air-permeable mattresses that had CO2 dissipation rates that are faster than the rate of an infant’s breathing significantly reduces the risk of rebreathing carbon dioxide.

 - Supine sleep position: “The prone or side sleep position can increase the risk of rebreathing expired gasses, resulting in hypercapnia and hypoxia.”

 - Room-Sharing Without Bed-Sharing Is Recommended: “Bed-sharing might increase the risk of overheating, rebreathing or airway obstruction, head covering, and exposure to tobacco smoke, which are all risk factors for SIDS.”

 - It Is Prudent to Provide Separate Sleep Areas and Avoid Cobedding for Twins and Higher-Order Multiples in the Hospital and at Home: “Furthermore, there is increased potential for overheating and rebreathing while cobedding, and size discordance might increase the risk of accidental suffocation.